 The similarity-aware spectral sparsifier extracted using the proposed framework will effectively preserve low-frequency graph signals or long-range effects due to the good preservation of graph spectral (structural or global) properties.
-As an example shown in Fig. 10, the responses of the original onchip power grid and its spectrally sparsified grid ( $\sigma^2 = 50$ ) are obtained by solving Ax = b and $A\tilde{x} = b$ respectively, where $\mathbf{A}$ ( $\mathbf{A}$ ) denotes the original (sparsified) conductance matrix and b denotes a unit excitation right-hand-side (RHS) vector with only a single element being 1 and others being 0.
-Note that we applied a global edge scaling procedure [40] to the sparsified power grid network in order to match the original node-wise effective resistances in A. If we consider the RHS vector b as the original input graph signal, and the voltage response vector x as the output after graph signal processing, the power grid system can be naturally regarded as a low-pass filter for graph signals.
+As an example shown in Fig. 11, the responses of the original onchip power grid and its spectrally sparsified grid ( $\sigma^2 = 50$ ) are obtained by solving Ax = b and $\tilde{A}\tilde{x} = b$ respectively, where A (A) denotes the original (sparsified) conductance matrix and b denotes a unit excitation right-hand-side (RHS) vector with only a single element being 1 and others being 0.
+Note that we applied a global edge scaling procedure [36] to the sparsified power grid network in order to match the original node-wise effective resistances in A. If we consider the RHS vector b as the original input graph signal, and the voltage response vector x as the output after graph signal processing, the power grid system can be naturally regarded as a low-pass filter for graph signals.
 Consequently, the solutions obtained by solving the original and sparsified power grid problems using a unit excitation source can be understood as the impulse responses of low-pass filters commonly studied in classic Fourier analysis.
-Fig. 10 obviously indicates the good preservation of long range effects or low-frequency components on the spectral sparsifier obtained using the proposed method.